OpenHFT/Chronicle-Map/spec/5-initialization.md

  > This step follows [double-checked locking](https://en.wikipedia.org/wiki/Double-checked_locking)
  > pattern to avoid file locking in most cases when an already existing Chronicle Map is opened.

- This step is serialized for the persistence file among threads within the current process, because file locking mechanism in operating systems is per-process, not per-thread.
-I. e. concurrent threads within the same process don't lock the same file at the same time.
+ This step is serialized for the persistence file among threads within the current OS process, because file locking mechanism in operating systems is per-process, not per-thread.
+I. e. concurrent threads within the same OS process don't lock the same file at the same time.

  Concurrent threads perform any initialization operations (Chronicle Map creation and [extra tier bulk allocation](#extra-tier-bulk-allocation)) with canonicalized file descriptor, that is closed